 - Yes, my doctor says it’s okay because it was already part of my routine pre-pregnancy.

 - Yes, I plan to attempt to breastfeed and workout (when I can) after the baby is born.

 - No, I don’t plan on walking around with baby weight on me because I will need to fit back into my work clothes once I go back!

 Back to the fatigue.
 I snapped VERY HARD on someone who questioned the possibility regarding my claim of exhaustion when I wasn’t even showing yet (as if the two are somehow correlated).

 Do.
 Not.
 Ever.
 Question a pregnant woman about the symptoms she’s experiencing because she cannot be responsible for how her hormones will respond to you.

 I have, however, been enjoying the spoiling from my loving family and friends.
 From, “Here, have my seat…” to “Let me help you with that.”
 I know it all ends on June 18 when this child enters the world and people forget my name, but I shall happily milk this cow up until that very day!

 And while I love writing what I want to write here on my blog, my focus has changed since that life-altering, shocking realization on October 9th that I’d be a mom.
-I’ve been busy buying a home for the little one and I, reading up on motherhood, preparing her space, and much more!
+I’ve been busy buying a home for the little one and me, making sure it is protected with a similar home warranty arizona plan that’s in our area, reading up on motherhood, preparing her space, and much more!
 It doesn’t mean I won’t keep this going, because I have paid up through 2018…so stick with me to see what’s next!